 Since I have no talent in that area, we sent our foam and fabric to a local seamstress to construct the covers.
 We asked her to include zippers along the long edges of the cushions so we could easily remove them for washing.

-The RV Booth Table Top Project
+Our Custom RV Booth Table Map Project

-- photos
+- Fabric

-- baseball or football cards
+- Baseball or football cards

-- newspaper articles
+- Newspaper articles

-- drawings or sketches
+- Drawings or sketches

-- calendar pages
+- Calendar pages

-- heavy wrapping paper
+- Heavy wrapping paper

-After thoroughly cleaning the table top & letting it dry, we carefully Mod Podged the map to it.
+After thoroughly cleaning the tabletop & letting it dry, we carefully Mod Podged the map to it.
 We had to touch up a few edges (a few times), but overall, the Mod Podge part was easy.

-Next, we used thick masking tape to edge the sides of the table top, leaving just a little sticking up to create a little barrier so the epoxy wouldn’t run over the edges.
+Next, we used thick masking tape to edge the sides of the tabletop, leaving just a little sticking up to create a little barrier so the epoxy wouldn’t run over the edges.

 Be sure to read the epoxy directions a few times before starting, because you only have a limited time to pour it so it sets correctly.